 Not unimportant is the pricing of course.
 Twilio is only available with the use of a credit card.
 Purchasing a telephone number will cost you € 25 per month, regardless of whether it is a local or international number.
 Additional phone numbers are available for only € 1/month.
 Prices vary per call and depend on what number you are calling (local / international / mobile).

 Costs you make via Twilio calls will be deducted from your Teamleader wallet.
-To make sure you don't run out of Teamleader credits, you have to check the 'autofill wallet' option below 'Teamleader license' in your personal menu.
+To make sure you don't run out of Teamleader credits, you have to check the 'auto refill your wallet' option below 'Teamleader license' in your personal menu.
 This will deduct money from your credit card, which will allow you to keep calling.
+If later on, you want to change the automatic refill amount you'll need to send an email to support mentioning the new amount.
+Our technical team can then change this for you.

 - Exchange rate dollar/euro = 1